19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Aid.md

 | Range    | Touch                                                                 |
 | Domains  | [Life](../../Spell%20Domains/Life.md)                                 |

-You draw on surrounding magical energies to bolster all PCs in the party.
+You draw on surrounding magical energies to bolster any willing [Humanoids](../../../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) that are holding hands in a circle.
 They increase their max [Fatigue Points](../../../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) (FP) by 1.

-A creature can only
+If another effect would increase an affected creature's max FP, this spell ends for them.

-If you fall [Unconscious](../../../../Game%20Procedures/Conditions/Unconscious.md), the spell ends.
+If you fall [Unconscious](../../../../Game%20Procedures/Conditions/Unconscious.md), the spell ends for everyone affected.

 ---
-*Upcast: Increase max FP by an additional 1 HP per spell level.*
+*Upcast: Increase max FP by an additional 1 per spell level.*